root-project/root/documentation/primer/filio.md

 data sets: on distributed systems or multi-core architectures, portions of data can be processed in parallel, thus significantly reducing the execution time.
-On modern computers with multi-core CPUs or hyper-threading enabled, this allows a much faster turnaround of analyses, since all the available CPU power is used.
+On modern computers with multi-core CPUs or hardware-threading enabled, this allows a much faster turnaround of analyses, since all the available CPU power is used.

 On distributed systems, a PROOF server and worker nodes have to be set